Get a list of users with personal data search user.search

 Continue Learning

-USER_NAME LIKE "Text%" - this is called right like, when the search is performed only on text that starts with the specified phrase but can contain different endings - this search is significantly faster than two-way like "%text%" or left-sided "%text" - due to the architecture of storing indexed fields in the database.
+USER_NAME LIKE "Text%" — this is called a right like, where the search is performed only on text that begins with the specified phrase but may contain different endings.
+Such a search is significantly faster than a two-sided like "%text%" or a left-side like "%text" due to the architecture of indexed field storage in the database.